schollz/_core/docs/content/blurbs/uploading-samples.md

 <p style="text-align:center">
 <img src="/img/core_tool.png" style="width:70%;  margin:0 auto; padding:1em; text-align:center;">
 <br><small>Screenshot of the core tool</small><p>

+### Stock samples

+The zeptocore arrives with "stock" samples on it.
+If you ever want to remove them and replace them you can get them here by redownloading and transfering them back to the SD card.

+- [zeptocore stock samples](https://infinitedigits.co/starting_samples_20240403.zip) (751 MB).
+Includes incredible contributions from [raja (aka 'itwasalienz')](https://www.youtube.com/@rajawasalienz), my own library of breaks and one-hit drums for the op1.
+- [pikocore stock samples](https://infinitedigits.co/start_samples_pikocore.zip) (1.2 GB).
+This sample pack has 256 samples of different Amen breaks and other manipulated drums.

 ### Transfering samples to SD card